 If your organization is not already using a marketplace to source independent professionals, you may be missing out on a vital portion of the talent pool.
-Freelance marketplaces—online platforms that connect independent contractors with projects—are quickly growing in popularity.
+Online consulting marketplaces—online platforms that connect independent contractors with projects—are quickly growing in popularity.
 As many as one in five independent contractors said that they had used a marketplace to find work in the past year, and 25% said they intend to use a marketplace to find work in the coming 12 months.

 Freelance marketplaces can additionally help match the supply and demand of labor, lower recruiting costs, and reduce time-to-fill.
 However, when evaluating a marketplace, organizations must proceed with caution.